-- 3. In relation to subparagraph 4.08(3)(b), "interested parties" include the following persons: - (a) The offeror and any person acting in concert; - (b) The directors of the offeree if they have any holdings which they intend to retain and which they propose to use in the future in cooperation with the applicant and persons acting in concert with the applicant; or - (c) Any person whose interest in the outcome of the voting will result in some relationship and future co-operation with the offeror and persons acting in concert with the offeror other than as a holder of voting shares or voting rights of the offeree.
+- 4. In relation to subparagraph 4.08(3)(b), "interested parties" include the following persons: - (a) The offeror and any person acting in concert; - (b) The directors of the offeree if they have any holdings which they intend to retain and which they propose to use in the future in co-operation with the offeror and persons acting in concert with the offeror; or - (c) Any person whose interest in the outcome of the voting will result in some relationship and future co-operation with the offeror and persons acting in concert with the offeror other than as a holder of voting shares or voting rights of the offeree.